European Commission logo

 ALL countries of the WORLD

-From street level to continental level.
+From region level to country level.

 Spatial Resolution